 Telecommand delivery confirmation

-The space network shall provide a telecommand delivery confirmation capability that confirms delivery of telecommands to the end destination within the space network domain.
+The on-board network shall provide a telecommand delivery confirmation capability that confirms delivery of telecommands to the end destination within the on-board network domain.

 This service confirms that telecommands were delivered to the end destination, but does not necessarily imply that they were executed.
 Confirmation of execution is a requirement on the application responsible for execution, and is outside the scope of this Standard.